 Tuition varies depending upon the program enrolled.
 See our Tuition page on our website for current information.
-Beyond tuition, there is a one-time $25 registration fee.
+Beyond tuition, there is an annual $40 registration fee.
+This fee is pro-rated based on the month enrolled with the academy.
 Materials (music books) usually cost $20-$40/year and can be purchased through the academy.

 Tuition discounts are not available for two siblings.
 In fact, many academy families with NWMA have two siblings concurrently enrolled.
 We have some of families with three family members enrolled and for that we give a 10% tuition discount off the monthly tuition total.

 It depends on the student, their application, the support and involvement from parents, etc. Generally, each level takes roughly an academic year (September through June).

 With our emphasis on “concept” teaching, students very often work through our materials at a similar pace.
 We can supplement students who either need remedial or more challenging material depending upon their pace within the class.
 If a student consistently pushes ahead, we will move them into a more appropriate situation.

 In spite of the perceived level of attention in a private lesson, the music education industry is finding that children are motivated by studying music along side their peers.
 In addition, this method of learning introduces students to ensemble playing which, in turn, creates critical fundamental musical principles such as keeping a steady beat and precise rhythm (proper counting).
 No child likes to feel like the one holding back the rest of the class, so they often work hard to keep pace.
 It’s a fabulous system!

 There are only four students per piano class, sometimes even two or three.
 There are somewhat larger class sizes for music theory and string ensemble, however those students take private instruction in addition to those classes.
 Most instrumental and voice instruction is still done privately in 30- minute lessons.